wangsy1999/wangsy1999.github.io/_pages/about.md

   - /about.html
 ---

 I recieved a Master of Science degree in Computer Engineering at New York University(NYU).
-Currently I am applying for a Ph.D. position.
-I love take pictures.
-So, please go to my album to sss them and you can leave a comment(function is still developing).
+Currently I am a Ph.D. student.
+I love photography.

 ## News
+- **2025-07**: Recevied the official PhD admission of Beijing Institute of Technology.
+Go BHR!
 - **2024-05**: Graduated from New York University, with a GPA of 4.0
 - **2023-01**: Started to work as a head teaching assistant at ECE-GY 6303 Probability and Stochastic Process, Spring 2024
 - **2023-01**: Started to work as a teaching assistant at ECE-GY 6303 Probability and Stochastic Process, Spring 2023